CardiffARS/cardiffars.github.io/content/info/_index.md

 layout: single
 ---

-The Cardiff University Amateur Radio Society is based at Cardiff University and aims to provide a home and resources for all areas of the Amateur Radio hobby as well as RF experimentation in other bands and licences.
+The Cardiff University Amateur Radio Society is based at Cardiff University and aims to provide a home and resources for all areas of the Amateur Radio hobby and RF experimentation in other bands and licences.
 The group is open to all Cardiff University students, faculty, and staff.
 We meet regularily during the school year and organize events and activities on campus and around the UK.
 We are affiliated with both the Radio Society of Great Britain and the Cardiff University Students' Union.

-We meet every **Wednesday from 4-6 PM** in the Queen's Buildings for our regular and project sessions.
+We meet up every **Wednesday from 3-6 PM** in the Queen's Buildings for our regular and project sessions.
+Come any time in then, there's usually not a formal activity and you can come in at any point.

 <div class="columns is-vcentered">
   <div class="column">